 Safety is always our first consideration and Walk Leaders will usually have trialled their walks (completed a ‘recce’) beforehand to check if there are any problems with their planned route and carry out an informal risk assessment.
 Members should have a small basic First Aid kit in their rucksack and Walk Leaders all carry a more comprehensive First Aid kit.
 On each walk members will take turns to volunteer to be a 'back marker' to make sure that no one gets left behind.
 All walkers must stay within sight of the Walk Leader or back marker.

-Any adventure carries an element of risk and members and guests participating in our walks do so entirely at their own risk and accept responsibility for their own safety; neither Club nor Leaders incur any liabilities.
-In case of emergency, walkers who carry a mobile phone on a walk should list at least one ICE (In Case of Emergency) contact number.
+Any adventure carries an element of risk and members and guests participating in our walks do so entirely at their own risk and accept responsibility for their own safety; neither Club nor individual Walk Leaders or Backmarkers incur any liability.
+We ask that all walkers carry contact details on a weatherproof card for a next-of-kin/friend to be used in case of emergency, kept in an 'obvious' place in their rucksack.

 Can I bring my dog on a walk?